Creating Cases

 Graphical user interface, application Description automatically generated

-• Summary: Provide the Artifact's summary.
-Note that this field dynamically adjusts based on the data type and UI element the Artifact type supports.
-Possible UI elements for this field include a text box, a date selector, a date and time selector, a dropdown, or an area to upload a file.
+• Summary: (Required) Enter the Artifact's summary.
+This field dynamically adjusts based on the data type and UI element the Artifact type supports.
+Possible UI elements for this field include a text box, a date selector, a date and time selector, a dropdown, and an area to upload a file.

 Important

-2. Select a Case to view.
-If a Workflow has not been applied to the Case and no Tasks have been added to it, the Phases and Tasks section will display a message stating that not Workflow has been applied to the Case (Figure 5).
+1. Navigate to a case.
+If a Workflow has not been applied to the Case and no Tasks have been added to it, the Phases and Tasks section will display a message stating that no Workflow has been applied to the Case (Figure 3).

 • KEEP UNASSIGNED: Click this button to keep the Case unassigned.